Chrystal (film): Critical reception

 Reviews for Chrystal were generally positive.
 On Rotten Tomatoes, it received an 80% score based on 20 reviews, with an average score of 7 out of 10.
 The website's critics consensus states: "Where Chrystals going isn't always clear, but this slow-burning story proves effective -- and marks writer-director-star McKinnon as a multi-hyphenated talent to watch."
+The film was compared to other Southern films such as Tender Mercies and Thunder Road and praised for its dark humor and story of redemption.

 Kevin Crust of the Los Angeles Times gave it 3 out of 5 stars and wrote: "Chrystal unravels a bit toward the end as it becomes more fable-like, but the performances make it worthwhile."
 Writing for the Austin Chronicle, Marrit Ingman similarly gave 3 out of 5 stars and said: "Blount’s performance is so brave it’s awkward to watch at times, uncomfortably open.
 The tone of the film teeters between gut-wrenching realism and grand, operatic fatalism.
 It’s a tricky balancing act, perhaps even a questionable and ill-advised one.
 But this is the kind of film you want to praise for what it attempts to accomplish, even if its success is mixed.
 Even at its most contrived, the filmmakers believe in this project so passionately that its atmosphere seems absolutely real."
 Todd McCarthy of Variety called it a "respectable piece of work [that is] reasonably involving if not compelling."